Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

-The seat is heavily padded, wide, contoured and heavy duty, making it comfortable for long rowing sessions.
+The seat is padded, wide, and contoured, making it comfortable for long rowing sessions.

-Users glide up and down the seat rail smoothly thanks to the top grade rollers used under the seat.
-In addition, the seat is made with sealed ball bearings to eliminate the need for any lubrication.
+You’ll glide up and down the seat rail smoothly thanks to the top-grade rollers used under the seat.
+Also, the seat is made with sealed ball bearings, so you won’t have to bother with lubricants.

-The handles are fairly comfortable, swivel, and are thicker than most handles, which could help reduce blisters.
+The handles are fairly comfortable, swivel, and on the thicker side, which could help reduce blisters.

 The non-slip, pivoting footrests secure your feet with adjustable straps.
 The pivoting movement allows natural foot movement when rowing.

-The rowing motion is smooth, strong and received very few complaints!
+The rowing motion is smooth, strong and gets a lot of positive feedback.

 There’s not much to the Kettler Favorit storage.
 Just loosen the resistance locking knobs, fold the rowing arms forward, and that’s it.

-It should be able to store under most beds that have a slightly raised frame and easily in a closet.
+It should be able to store under most beds that have a slightly raised frame.
+It’ll store easily in closets.

 According to the Kettler homepage, in addition to other sources, the weight capacity is 285 pounds.
-This is a decent weight capacity and is inline with other models in this price range.
+This is a decent weight capacity, similar to other budget and mid-tier rowers.

-If you are under 300 lbs.
-I don’t think you will have any issues.
+If you’re under 300 lbs., I don’t think you will have any issues.